domRiddle/ASF/Performance.md

 ASF currently includes two farming algorithms:

 **Simple** algorithm works best for accounts which are not restricted by 2 hours cards drop.
-This is primary and default algorithm used by ASF.
+This is primary algorithm used by ASF.
 Bot finds games to farm, and farms them one-by-one until all cards are dropped.

 **Complex** is new algorithm that has been implemented to help restricted accounts to maximize their profits as well.
 ASF will firstly use standard **Simple** algorithm on all games that passed 2 hours of playtime, then, if no games with >= 2 hours are left, it will farm all games (up to ```32``` limit) with < 2 hours left simultaneously, until any of them hits 2 hours mark, then ASF will continue the loop from beginning (use **Simple** on that game, return to simultaneous on < 2 etc.)